teemukostamo/native-ida-project/README.md

 A view to explore shows and episodes.
 By default, the latest shows are displayed and shows are listed alphabetically.
 The user may filter shows by a search query, by genres or by channel (all/tallinn/helsinki).
 Pressing the play icon on an episode's card view opens the Mixcloud iframe player for on-demand listening.

-### My Ida view
+### My Ida view <a name="myidaview"></a>

-**NOT IMPLEMENTED YET**
-My Ida view will host the user's favorite shows, episodes and play history, as well as an about section with information about Ida Radio and the app itself.
+My Ida view will host the user's favorite shows, episodes and play history.
+Saved items are stored in AsyncStorage.
+Pressing the User icon in the top right corner navigates to Account view.

+### Account <a name="accountview"></a>

+In Account view user may log in, create an account, change settings and view About Ida and About App sections.

 ## Data Fetching <a name="datafetching"></a>